evmos/evmos/docs/users/basics/gas.md

     For EVM transactions, each node bypasses their local `min-gas-prices` configuration, and instead applies EIP-1559 fee logic——the gas price simply must be greater than both the global `min-gas-price` and the block's `BaseFee`, and the surplus is considered a priority tip.

     Unlike on Ethereum, the `BaseFee` on Evmos is not burned, and instead is distributed to validators and delegators.
+Furthermore, the `BaseFee` is lower-bounded by the global `min-gas-price`.

 2. EVM Gas Refunds